krzysztofbelina/operational-case-studies/02_automation_failure_single_sided_reconciliation.md

-# Case 02 — Automation Failure Caused by Single-Sided Reconciliation Design
+Automation Failure Caused by Single-Sided Reconciliation Design

 ## Executive Failure Summary
 A reconciliation automation initiative was **approved as a reconciliation solution despite operating on single-sided data**, making reconciliation logically impossible by design.